Why We Always

-This also accounts for why, when we first meet Wilson, he is walking, not riding, his horse in to town.
-This unusual but necessary approach actually works, somehow making him appear more sinister.
+This also accounts for why, when we first meet Wilson, he is on his horse, coming in to town at a slow walk.
+This unusual but necessary approach actually works, making him appear more sinister.

 Finally, Ladd’s diminutive stature had to be dealt with.
 At only 5’ 6” ½, he was half a foot shorter than Heflin and nearly ten inches shorter than Palance.
 In many shots, it appears that Shane is nearly the same height as Joe Starrett.
 This required careful shooting, and it’s more than likely that in certain scenes, Ladd had to stand on a box or platform out of camera range.

 Still, Stevens was always an actor’s director, and so created a pleasant set.
 In particular, Ladd and Heflin became the closest of friends.
 Only a few years apart in age, they soon discovered that in childhood both had lived near each other in Oklahoma City, but had never met.

 “Shane” was a massive hit on release in 1953, earning stellar reviews and six Oscar nominations, including Best Picture, Director and Supporting Actor nods for both Palance and de Wilde.
 Loyal Griggs took home the statuette for his stunning cinematography.

 Though Alan Ladd was never formally recognized for his performance, the innate sadness and complexity he brings to the title role is key to the film’s success.
 He subtly embodies the plight of a lonely man who cannot escape his past, however hard he tries.